HDembinski/aru-unfolding/README.md

 Copyright holder is the Karlsruhe Institute of Technology (KIT).
 Author contact is Dr. Hans Dembinski <hans.dembinski@gmail.com>.

-If you use ARU in your publication, please cite ARU as follows:
+If you use ARU in your publication, please cite our paper:

 H.P.
 Dembinski and M. Roth,
-An algorithm for automatic unfolding of one-dimensional data distributions, Nuclear Instruments and Methods in Physics Research A 729 (2103) 410 - 416
+An algorithm for automatic unfolding of one-dimensional data distributions, Nuclear Instruments and Methods in Physics Research A 729 (2013) 410-416.

 The latest version of ARU is available from: https://github.com/HDembinski/aru-unfolding